How to Make Homemade Almond Milk

 Now in addition to regular milk, we can choose from milks made from oats, nuts or coconut to pour over granola and steam for warm drinks.

-But while these products seem to be improving in quality little by little, they can still contain additional stuff like preservatives, emulsifiers and extra sugar.
+But while these products seem to be improving in quality little by little, they can still contain additional stuff that doesn’t quite feel “homemade.”

 Make almond milk in a blender